wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (u) prescribing fees payable in respect of any matter under this Act or the manner in which fees may be calculated:

-    *   (v) prescribing procedures, requirements, and other matters for the register kept under [section 226][291], including matters relating to the operation of that register, access to that register, and the location of, and hours of access to, that register:
+    *   (v) prescribing procedures, requirements, and other matters for the register kept under [section 54A][73] or [226][294], including matters relating to the operation of that register, access to that register, and the location of, and hours of access to, that register:

-    *   (w) prescribing transitional or savings provisions relating to the coming into force of [subpart 3][106] of Part 2 (in addition to any other transitional provisions in this Act):
+    *   (w) prescribing transitional or savings provisions relating to the coming into force of [subpart 3][108] of Part 2 (in addition to any other transitional provisions in this Act):

     *   (x) providing for any other matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.